Conference Agenda

 Presenter: Jinyizhuo Wang, Xi'an Conservatory of Music

-Presenter: Gabriella Saporito-Emler, Florida State University
+Presenter: Ella Saporito-Emler, Florida State University

 “Welcome to Montero”: Lil Nas X’s Transmedia Storytelling and/as Queer World-Building

-Gabriella Saporito-Emler
+Ella Saporito-Emler

 Florida State University